Our premium system for registered employers:

 - applies a discount upfront to the base premium of all employers

-- only includes income support costs of claims in the premium calculation for the previous year only for injuries within the previous three years, allowing employers to influence the amount of premium they pay by focusing on return to work
+- only includes income support costs for claims for the previous year relating to injuries within the previous three years, allowing employers to influence the amount of premium they pay by focusing on return to work

 - rewards any employer with a positive claims cost performance.

 The average premium rate for 2019-20 is 1.65%, reduced from 1.70%.

 Your insurance premium is calculated based on:

 - the annual remuneration you pay your workers, including wages, super and other allowances

 - any income support costs paid to your worker/s with time lost claims in the previous year.

 The premium for newly registered employers is calculated based on the estimated remuneration you provide as part of your registration.

 Thereafter, your premium is calculated at the start of each financial year, using the information you provide in your employer remuneration return.